saguijs/sagui/README.md

 ### `chunks`

-When multiple pages are configured, it's a good practice to bundle external or common dependencies of your pages into their own chunks in order to reduce the size of the built pages.
+When multiple pages are configured, it's a good practice to bundle external (`node_modules`) or common dependencies of your pages into their own chunks in order to reduce the size of the built pages.
 This can be done with the following flags:

 #### `vendor`

-If you want all your external dependencies in your [pages](#pages) to be bundled together in a "vendor" chunk, then set this flag to `true`.
+If you want all your external dependencies (`node_modules`) in your [pages](#pages) to be bundled together in a "vendor" chunk, then set this flag to `true`.
 By default it is set to `false`.

 ```js
 // sagui.config.js